 - Creating a training protocol for ongoing education and user buy-in

 - Planning for the data transfer (what information to import to the new system and why)

 - Preparing a reasonable and actionable time frame before going live

 Many of these considerations are dependent on the size of your business, the business units requiring support, and industry vertical.
-Factors such as general or industry-specific solution, and cloud, SaaS, or on-premise deployment will all be large part of the decision making process.
+Factors such as general or industry-specific solution, and cloud, SaaS, or on-premise deployment will all be a large part of the decision-making process.